Jaylabull/simongame-hackathon/README.md

 - User can customize key mappings for each color
 - Upgrade game to Bop It!

+## Getting Started
+1. Run the CLI `npm install` command in the terminal to download the angular environment.

+2. Run the CLI `ng serve -o` command to open browser and view the game.

 ## Contributors
 - [Justin Wallace](https://github.com/jmwallace77)
 - [AJ Jacobs](https://github.com/aljacobs1021)